 - Do not connect the camera to your computer before you install the software.
 The software will not be installed correctly. - Follow the procedure below to install ImageBrowser EX, Map Utility, and other software on the EOS DIGITAL Solution Disk.
 Software installation requires an Internet connection.
 You cannot download and install the software without an Internet connection. - Even if a previous version of ImageBrowser EX and Map Utility are installed in your computer, follow the procedure below to install/update ImageBrowser EX and Map Utility.
 They are optimized for this camera.
-You can also use the auto update feature to add the latest functions. - If previous versions of software other than ImageBrowser EX and Map Utility are installed in your computer, follow the procedure below to update (overwrite) the software.

-1 Insert EOS DIGITAL Solution Disk (CD-ROM).

-For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [Canon EOS Digital Installer].

-2 Click [Easy Installation] and follow the on-screen instructions to install.

-- For Macintosh, click [Install]. - If the install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight".

-3 Click [Restart] and remove the CD-ROM after the computer restarts.

-• When the computer has restarted, the installation is complete.
+You can also use the auto update feature to add the latest functions. - If there is a previous version of the software already installed on your computer, follow the procedure below to install the latest version.
+(The previous version will be overwritten.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - If the install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight". - 3 Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.